ed-kung/CSUN-Econ-433/labs/lab05/README.md

 ### Recoding Missing Values

-The goal for this lab session is to compute average income by county/year.
-Average income is contained in the variable `INCWAGE`.
+The goal for this lab session is to compute average wage income by county/year.
+Wage income is contained in the variable `INCWAGE`.

 Unfortunately, the income data has some missing values that we need to take care of first.
 According to [IPUMS](https://usa.ipums.org/usa-action/variables/INCWAGE#description_section), special numerical codes are used to designate not applicable / missing values for the income variable, `INCWAGE`.
 According to the IPUMS website:

 - 999999 = N/A
 - 999998 = Missing

 So before we take averages, we need to transform `INCWAGE` to a missing value whenever we see the values 999999 or 999998.
-If we don't, R will think that these people make $999,999 a year~
+If we don't, R will think that these people make $999,999 a year!

 2. Add the following lines to your script and execute:

         df$INCWAGE <- ifelse(df$INCWAGE>=999998, NA, df$INCWAGE)  # encode missing values for INCWAGE

 R has a special value for missing data called NA.
-This line of code makes it so that INCWAGE gets a value of NA if INCWAGE is 999999 or 999998.
-Later, when calculating statistics for INCWAGE, you can tell R how it should treat the missing values.
+This line of code makes it so that `INCWAGE` gets a value of NA if INCWAGE is 999999 or 999998.
+Later, when calculating statistics for `INCWAGE`, you can tell R how it should treat the missing values.

 ### Grouping and Summarizing

+Our goal is to calculate average wage income by county/year.
+Counties are defined by `STATEFIP` and `COUNTYFIP`.
+See [here](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/national/home/?cid=nrcs143_013697) for more information about how counties are coded in the US.

+To calculate average wage income by county/year, we need to first group the variables by `STATEFIP`, `COUNTYFIP`, and `YEAR`.
+Then we need to calculate the average wage income for each of these groups.
+Thankfully, R `dplyr` has a convenient way to calculate summary statistics by groups.

+3. Add the following lines to your script and execute:

+        # Compute summary statistics by county and year
+        dfg <- df %>%
+          group_by(STATEFIP, COUNTYFIP, YEAR) %>%
+          summarize(
+            EMPLOYED_POP = sum(PERWT),
+            MEAN_WAGE = weighted.mean(INCWAGE, PERWT, na.rm=TRUE)
+          )

+This code block collapses df down to a dataset where each row is a unique combination of `STATEFIP`, `COUNTYFIP`, and `YEAR`.
+For each such combination, it calculates two variables, `EMPLOYED_POP` and `MEAN_WAGE`, where:

+- `EMPLOYED_POP` is the sum of `PERWT` within each group.
+Remember, `PERWT` is the number of people each row in the data approximately represents.
+- `MEAN_WAGE` is the mean of `INCWAGE`, weighted by `PERWT`, within each group.

+Type `View(dfg)` in the console or click on `dfg` in the Environment tab to take a look at the new data frame.

+Note: The above code block makes use of the `%>%` pipe operator.
+The pipe operator feeds the result of the current line into the first argument of the next line.
+It is useful for chaining together multiple commands in which the output of one command is used as input for the next command.
+Don't worry if you don't fully understand it yet.
+You can copy the code and make modifications to achieve the desired results.
+With more practice you will start to build an understanding of how the pipe operator works.

+### Making the county codes human-readable

+If you looked at `dfg`, you would have seen that the county codes are still numerical.
+Let's change that by merging on the names of the counties, which are contained in the file `COUNTY_CODES.csv`.

+4. Add these lines to the your script and execute:

+        # Merge on county names
+        ccodes <- read.csv("COUNTY_CODES.csv")
+        dfg <- inner_join(dfg, ccodes, by=c("STATEFIP", "COUNTYFIP"))

+Now type `View(dfg)` in the console and you can see which counties are the largest, have the highest wages, and grew the fastest from 2014 to 2019.